Vyxal/Vyxal/documentation/Tour.md

 ## Control Flow

 Using the basic operations, you can now write simple programs!
-Execellent stuff.
+Excellent stuff.
 But to do anything more useful than what you can accomplish with a calculator, you need to be able to control the flow of your program.
 That is to say, you need to be able to conditionally execute code, or execute code multiple times.